-Winchester Mountain Trail is a 3.3 mile moderately trafficked out and back trail located near Maple Falls, WA that features a lake and is rated as difficult.
+Winchester Mountain Trail is a 3.3 mile moderately trafficked out and back trail located near Maple Falls, Washington that features a lake and is rated as difficult.
 The trail is primarily used for hiking and walking and is accessible from June until November.

 Directions from Glacier: Follow Mt.
 Baker Hwy.
 542 east for 12 miles to Forest Road #3065 (Twin Lakes Road).
 The road is located on the left side of the highway just beyond the Department of Transportation's Shuksan maintenance facility.
 Turn left on Twin Lakes Road and continue approximately 4.5 miles to the Tomyhoi Lake/Yellow Aster Butte Trailhead.
 The remainder of the road beyond this point is not maintained for passenger vehicles.
 Those persons with a 4 wheel drive high clearance vehicles may be able to continue the remaining 2 miles to Twin Lakes.
 Check with the ranger station for road conditions before heading out.
 The trailhead is located between the two lakes.

 Love the cabin at the top, it's a short hike with a really great view for your efforts.
 Need a 4x4 to get to the trailhead.

 One of my all time favourite hikes.
 It is an easy hike (mainly cause you drive up most of the mountain).
 Amazing views for an easy hike.

 incredible trail! did it with 5 friends. there was place that was washed out, a huge patch of snow was blocking the trail. we ended up going up & around it. going down was all gravel & did not seem safe.

 the road was rough in a few spots going up to the trail head. my Nissan didn't make it up but we all piled into my friend's Outback. not a lot of visibility at the top.

 jumped into one of the Twin Lakes after! great hike.